Most of us enjoy a bedtime snack, but what you eat may be contributing to a poor night’s sleep.

 Tart cherries are a fantastic bedtime snack because they help your body produce more melatonin, the hormone that controls your circadian rhythm (source).
 More melatonin in your system helps you fall asleep faster.

-You can eat cherries plain, or have a cup of unsweetened cherry juice before you head to bed.
+You can eat tart cherries plain throughout the day, or have a cup of unsweetened cherry juice before you head to bed.

-Walnuts are high in tryptophan, an amino acid that helps you to fall asleep (source).
+Like cherries, walnuts contain melatonin, but they are also high in tryptophan, an amino acid that helps you to fall asleep (source).
 Keep in mind though, that tryptophan works even better to help you fall asleep when it is combined with carbohydrates.

 Besides tryptophan, walnuts are also packed with omega-3s and antioxidants, which makes them overall a healthy food.